 |

-harmonious nor God lovable.
-The beliefs we commonly entertain about happiness
+man harmonious nor God lovable.
+The beliefs we commonly entertain about

-and life afford no scatheless and permanent evidence of either.
-Security for
+happiness and life afford no scatheless and permanent evidence of either.

-the claims of harmonious and eternal being is found only in divine Science.
+Security for the claims of harmonious and eternal being is found only in divine

-Scripture informs us that "with God all things are possible," all good is
+Science.
+Scripture informs us that "with God all things are possible," all good

-possible to Spirit; but our prevalent theories practically deny this, and make
+is possible to Spirit; but our prevalent theories practically deny this, and

-healing possible only through matter.
-These theories must be untrue, for the
+make healing possible only through matter.
+These theories must be untrue, for

-Scripture is true.
-Christianity is not false, but religions which contradict
+the Scripture is true.
+Christianity is not false, but religions which

-its Principle are false.
-In our age Christianity is again demonstrating the
+contradict its Principle are false.
+In our age Christianity is again

-power of divine Principle, as it did over nineteen hundred years ago, by
+demonstrating the power of divine Principle, as it did over nineteen hundred

-healing the sick and triumphing over death.
-Jesus never taught that drugs,
+years ago, by healing the sick and triumphing over death.
+Jesus never taught

-food, air, and exercise could make a man healthy, or that they could destroy
+that drugs, food, air, and exercise could make a man healthy, or that they

-human life; nor did he illustrate these errors by his practice.
-He referred
+could destroy human life; nor did he illustrate these errors by his practice.

-man's harmony to Mind, not to matter, and never tried to make of none effect
+He referred man's harmony to Mind, not to matter, and never tried to make of

-the sentence of God, which sealed God's condemnation of sin, sickness, and
+none effect the sentence of God, which sealed God's condemnation of sin,

 Signs following |